 A pamphlet titled “Louisiana’s Old Spanish Trail: Journey into Cajun Country Traveling U.S Hwy.
 90 and LA.
 Hwy.
 182” (no date) mentions that Lafayette has an appetizing selection of restaurants and a multitude of historic attractions.
 The pamphlet encourages visitors to visit the Jean Lafitte National Park, Acadian Culture Center, exciting museums including the Lafayette Museum and the Natural History Museum, Acadian Village, and Vermilionville.

-Much progress and growth has occurred along the OST from the time Pin Hook (Lafayette) was a trading outpost to the time a travel guide urged OST auto travelers through Lafayette not to get off the gravel road-- to the modern era.
-Now Lafayette boasts a population of more than 242,000 people, is home to the second largest university in the state, University of Louisiana at Lafayette, and has been named the ‘Happiest City in America.’
+Much progress and growth has occurred along the OST from the time Pin Hook (Lafayette) was a trading outpost to the time a travel guide urged OST auto travelers through the area not to get off the gravel road-- to the modern era.
+Today, Lafayette Parish boasts a population of more than 242,000 people, is home to the second largest university in the state, University of Louisiana at Lafayette, and has been named the ‘Happiest City in America.’
 From festivals that celebrate our Cajun and Creole culture, such as Festival International and Scott Boudin Festival, to hosting national sporting events in world-class facilities, like St. Julien Park in Broussard, Lafayette Parish has become a top tourism destination in the State and sees millions of visitors each year.

 SELECTED SOURCES CONSULTED